| Title: | Time Series Analysis and Computational Finance |

 normal.

-returns +/- the conditional standard deviation
+fitted returns +/- the conditional standard deviation

 predictions for the series which has been used to fit the model.

-graphically investigates normality and remaining ARCH
+plot graphically investigates normality and remaining ARCH

 effects for the residuals.

-returns the log-likelihood value of the GARCH(p, q)
+logLik returns the log-likelihood value of the GARCH(p, q)

-model represented by object
+model represented by object evaluated at the estimated

 coefficients.
 It is assumed that first max(p, q) values are fixed.

-a bivariate time series (two-column matrix) of
+For predict a bivariate time series (two-column matrix) of

 predictions.

-, a numeric vector, for residuals
+For coef, a numeric vector, for residuals and

-a univariate (vector) and a bivariate time series
+fitted a univariate (vector) and a bivariate time series

 (two-column matrix), respectively.